Skip to content

 • settings.tasksIntegration.backlogDateTarget controls which incomplete tasks appear in the Tasks Backlog.

-• settings.tasksIntegration.calendarDisplayDateTarget controls which Tasks date marker is used for calendar display and calendar/backlog write-back.
+• settings.tasksIntegration.calendarDisplayDateTarget controls which Tasks date marker is used for calendar display and calendar event write-back.

 Backlog filtering must use backlogDateTarget, not a hardcoded definition of "undated":